 - Click on Windows Credentials.

-- Click on Remove in order to delete the stored credentials from the particular computer or share.
+- Click on Remove to delete the stored credentials from the particular computer or share.

-- Click Yes when you’re asked if you are sure you want to permanently delete this Windows credential.
+- Click Yes when you’re asked if you want to delete this Windows credential permanently.

 - Exit the Credential window, open This PC, right-click on the mapped drive, and then on Disconnect.

 - Restart Windows and map the network drive again.